Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"The sinking of the unsinkable Titanic".</h2 head><h3 quote align='center'>"On this day in 1912, the British luxury passenger liner Titanic sank en route to New York City from Southampton in England, after striking an iceberg during its maiden voyage.
-Of the approximately 2,200 people on board, some 1,500 people died, with the ship's crew and third-class passengers experiencing the most losses.
+<h3 OTD<h2 head>"Kendrick Lamar wins Pulitzer".</h2 head><h3 quote align='center'>"On this day in 2018, Kendrick Lamar became the first artist beyond the genres of classical and jazz to win the Pulitzer Prize for music.
+His album DAMN., which won the award, wrestles with identity, race, and faith.
+Lamar's Pulitzer was widely celebrated as a milestone for hip-hop.
 Read today's edition of Today in History > >".</h3 quote></h3 OTD